-- KPIs: Two KPIs are used, Earnings per Share (EPS), and Strategic Direction. - EPS is used as the main economic indicator for shareholder value creation.
-Actual EPS realization during the performance period is measured against pre-set targets derived from the company's longer-term planning. - Strategic Direction is used to focus on the company's longer-term value creation, including sustainability.
-Realization of the company's strategic agenda during the performance period is rewarded, in particular the strategic shift in the company's asset portfolio, the transition to global, standardized and digitized systems and processes, and the company's sustainability ambitions, which the Executive Board and Supervisory Board have set out to achieve for the next years.
+- EPS is used as the main financial indicator to measure shareholder value creation for the Plans under this policy.
+Actual EPS realization during the performance period is measured against pre-set targets derived from the company's longer-term planning. - Strategy Execution is used to focus on the company's longer-term value creation.
+Realization of the company's strategic agenda during the performance period is rewarded, in particular the strategic shift in Vopak's asset portfolio, and the transition to global, standardized and digitized systems and processes, which the Executive Board and Supervisory Board have set out to achieve for the next years.
 The Supervisory Board, upon recommendation of the Remuneration Committee, will assess the progress made in the realization of the company's strategic agenda at the end of each year during the performance period; a final assessment will be made at the end of year 3.
-For this, it will take into account both quantitative and qualitative achievements. - Weights: EPS and Strategic Direction are weighted equally, i.e. 50% 50%.

-- Performance period: three years, from 1 January of the year in which the conditional award is made (= year 1) until 31 December of year 3. - Vesting: Vesting takes place at the date of the first Annual General Meeting held after the end of the performance period, such subject to the satisfaction of the performance and other conditions and approval of the General Meeting.
+For this, it will take into account both quantitative and qualitative achievements. - Sustainability Execution is used to focus on the longer-term sustainability of the company's operations.
+The realization of the longer-term Vopak sustainability agenda during the performance period is rewarded.
+The Supervisory Board, upon recommendation of the Remuneration Committee, will assess the progress made in the realization of the entire company's longer-term sustainability agenda at the end of year 3.
+For this, it will take into account both quantitative and qualitative achievements. - Fairness: The Supervisory Board may decide to adjust the overall outcome upwards or downwards discretionarily, if this would produce a fairer reflection of the results achieved. - Vesting: Vesting takes place at the date of the first Annual General Meeting held after the end of the performance period, such subject to the satisfaction of the performance and other conditions and approval of the General Meeting.
 Any vesting will be in Vopak shares.